-Significant medical issues can take a toll on your wallet, but many times those expenses can qualify you for a tax deduction.
-Depending on the number of your medical expenses, it might make sense to choose to itemize your deductions rather than take the standard deduction.
+Millions of COVID-19 infections have put a strain on household medical spending, but those and many other health care expenses might qualify you for a tax deduction.
+Depending on the cost of your medical expenses, it might make sense to itemize your deductions rather than take the standard deduction.
 Before you file a paper return or use e-tax filing to get a faster return, learn the rules for deducting medical expenses to maximize your refund.

 Can You Deduct Medical Expenses?